intercommit/hibhik/README.md

 Hibernate requires a file `META-INF/persistence.xml` to configure and startup a database connection pool.
 The file must contain the unit-name and the entity-classes contained in the database.
 There is no auto-discovery of entity-classes out-of-the-box, unless you use Spring.
+Allthough, for this test project just the unit-name appears to be enough (Hibernate somehow discovers the two entity-classes used in this project).

-Hibernate and HikariCP configuration can be specified in property-files.
+The Hibernate and HikariCP configuration can be specified in property-files.
 In a runtime-environment, these property-files would be loaded from a configuration directory.
 For this test project, the files are in `src/test/resources`.
 Good to know: HikariCP throws an error if you make a typo in one of Hikari's properties or properties for the datasource.
 There are two small issues with the properties: